 When I defrosted my spaghetti sauce for tonight, I didn’t just want to make spaghetti.
 I bought an eggplant this week, so I decided to throw it all together into a lasagna-like dish.
 Came out real tasty.
 This dish is Induction friendly if you can fit the carbs into your day. 🙂 I find with the cheese, this dish is salty enough without added salt.
 This is not a particularly large recipe, so if you want extra so there will be leftovers for freezing, I would recommend doubling the recipe.
 This recipe is not suitable until Atkins Phase 2 OWL.
-It is not suitable for Primal-Paleo due to the cheese.
+It is suitable for Primal if you eat occasional dairy, but not for Paleo due to the cheese.

 10 oz. eggplant

 1 c. low-carb spaghetti sauce with meat (I use homemade, my recipe here:

 4 fresh basil leaves, chopped (or ¼ tsp. dried)